8veStory/COMP2511-Dungeon-Level-Generator/README.md

 **NOTE**: **Goal condition is set to 'exit' by default**, and so  must be configured manually for other conditions.

-1. Create a file that follows the conditions (refer to **'exampleDungeon'** as an example):
+1. Create a file that has the following (refer to **'exampleDungeon'** as an example):
    * It has the name of the level you want to generate.
+(File extension doesn't matter; it won't be read)
    * It is filled with a rectangular grid consisting of the ASCII characters corresponding to entities (**table down below**).

 2. Run the shell script with the file(s) like so: